Particular/docs.particular.net/Content/NServiceBus/NServiceBus-Step-by-Step-Guide.md

 ### <a id="Running" name="Running"> </a> Running the solution

-You’ve completed coding the example and now it’s time to run the solution.
+You've completed coding the example and now it's time to run the solution.

 To see the complete system, run both the Client and the Server projects together: